ATOMScience-org/AMPL/atomsci/ddm/docs/source/tutorials/03_perform_a_split.rst

     logger = logging.getLogger('ATOM')
     logger.setLevel(logging.INFO)

-Splitting methods
+Splitting Methods
 *****************

-`AMPL <https://github.com/ATOMScience-org/AMPL>`_ supports a variety of splitting algorithms, including random and scaffold splits.
-A ``scaffold`` is the core structure of a molecule, with its side chains removed.
-Scaffold splits assign molecules to the training, validation and test sets so that molecules with the same scaffold group together in the same subset.
+`AMPL <https://github.com/ATOMScience-org/AMPL>`_ supports a variety of splitting algorithms, including **random** and **scaffold splits**.
+A **scaffold** is the core structure of a molecule, with its side chains removed. **Scaffold splits** assign molecules to the training, validation and test sets, so that molecules with the same scaffold group together in the same subset.
 This ensures that compounds in the validation and test sets have different scaffolds from those in the training set, and are thus more likely to be structurally different.
 By contrast, a random split assigns molecules to subsets randomly.

-Rationale for using scaffold vs random splits
+Rationale for Using Scaffold vs Random Splits
 =============================================

-A ``scaffold split`` is more challenging for model fitting than a ``random split``.
+A **scaffold split** is more challenging for model fitting than a **random split**.
 With a random split, many test set compounds may be similar to molecules in the training set, so a model may *appear* to perform well when it is simply "memorizing" training compound structures associated with different response levels.
 Such a model will perform